kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/13-mutations.md

 # Create a mutation
-* Queries will be useful for us from returning data from our database
+* Queries will be useful for us from **returning data from our database**

 ## Add new `type` to our `schema.js`
-* It will be a function that will need parameters passed to it which will be all the fields that the Genealogy needs to be created, it will also take the type required
+* It will be a function that will need parameters passed to it which will be all the fields that the Genealogy needs to be created
+* It will also take the type required

 `schema.js`